Etz-Hola/decentralized-resource/README.md

-# Decentralized Renewable Energy Sharing Smart Contract
+# Decentralized Renewable Energy Sharing

-This repository contains the smart contract for a decentralized platform where households with surplus solar energy can sell it directly to nearby users.
-The contract enables peer-to-peer energy trading, allowing buyers and sellers to agree on prices and automatically handle payments through blockchain transactions.
+This repository contains both the smart contracts and the frontend for a decentralized platform where households with surplus solar energy can sell it directly to nearby users.
+The platform enables peer-to-peer energy trading, with buyers and sellers agreeing on prices and transactions being handled securely through blockchain technology.

-The project is built, tested and verified on the Ethereum Sepolia Testnet.
+The project is built, tested, and verified on the Ethereum Sepolia Testnet.

 ## Table of Contents